Wichita Geothermal Systems

 Geothermal systems utilize 100% renewable energy, they are a green and sustainable option for heating and cooling a home or business.
 The EPA has noted that geothermal systems have the lowest lifetime cost when compared to traditional HVAC systems.
 These systems typically produce and distribute more energy than they use, compared to gas burning systems which are often only 80-90% efficient.

 Geothermal heat pumps are can be installed in new home construction projects or retrofitted in existing HVAC systems.
-They can also be used in commercial applications.
-A small area is required to bury the loop system, but this is not often an issue in Kansas.
+They are suitable for most climates, including the Wichita, KS area.
+These systems can also be used in commercial applications.
+A small area is required to bury the loop system, but this is not often an issue on Kansas residential and commercial properties.

 If you’d like to learn more about Geothermal heat pumps, or if you’d like see if this system will work for your home or business, give us a call: